drforr/perl6-Inline-Scheme-Guile/README.md

 # BUILDING

 You will need guile and its headers installed, of course.
-The Debian packages 'guile-2.0' and 'guile-2.0-dev' contain all the binaries you shoudd need.
+The Debian packages 'guile-2.0' and 'guile-2.0-dev' contain all the binaries you should need.

 Guile itself links with its own libgc library, which is included in guile-2.0, but I'm mentioning this in case it should become necessary to install this